© Time to Explore 2021

 A contemporary account of the King’s visit in April 1603 provided the basis for the programme of events.

-A t the site of the old town gates in Castlegate, King James knighted William Selby, Gentleman Porter of Berwick.
+A t the site of the old town gates in Castlegate, there was a re-

-The streets were lined with pikemen and musketeers and musicians of The York Waits greeted the procession from the Scotsgate.
+The streets were lined by pikemen and musketeers, and musicians of The York Waits greeted the procession with fanfares from the Scotsgate.

 The Mayor of Berwick-